SANs may still be king of the modern data center, but NAS arrays account for a significant slice of the primary...

 Average total storage capacity for installed NAS arrays is 281 TB, while the capacity required by enterprises gearing up to make a new NAS purchase is 403 TB.
 A trend toward higher capacity storage ranges accounts for the substantial 122 TB difference.
 So while the lower capacity ranges -- less than 10 TB, 10 TB to 49 TB and 50 TB to 99 TB -- dominate in the double digits for both existing and future NAS deployments, they do so at a lower percentage rate for upcoming purchases than NAS arrays already installed.
 At the same time, there is a corresponding uptick in required storage capacity for all six higher ranges -- which go as high as 1 petabyte (PB) to 9 PB -- from deployed to upcoming NAS buys, even though all but one, 100 TB to 199 TB at 15%, remain in the single digits.

-The changes aren't dramatic on the face of it, but they are substantial enough to lead to the significantly higher average capacity for planned NAS buys compared with recent deployments.
+The changes aren't dramatic on the face of it, but they are substantial enough to lead to the significantly higher average capacity when planning to buy NAS arrays compared with recent deployments.
 All but 14% of those surveyed said they intend to grow storage capacity for their new NAS arrays year over year.
 Close to half (45%) expect to do so by 11% to 20% per year, which will add up quickly.
 So you better make sure your new NAS has plenty of room for those additional drives and will support new, higher-capacity HDD, SSD or hybrid drive models as they become available.

 Choosing between SAN and NAS arrays